 Anchal has completed the advanced level of the Gottman method of couples therapy.
 She is certified as a Gottman Educator to facilitate the Bringing Baby Home program for new and expecting parents that helps them sustain their relationship and be effective parents.
 She is also a certified Mental Health First Aid instructor.
 She has significant experience in leading workshops on varied topics for clinicians, paraprofessionals and non-mental health groups.

-At Sequence Anchal is also the Director of the SEQUENCE INSTITUTE for Learning and Education, and together with our Executive Director Kathleen Landers LCSW-C, she develops curriculum and organizes workshops and trainings for our range of clients in the areas of Wellness, Career Development, Therapy and Parenting, as well as offering continuing education training for other mental health and affiliate professionals.
+At Sequence Anchal is also the Assistant Director of the SEQUENCE INSTITUTE for Learning and Education, and together with our Executive Director Kathleen Landers LCSW-C, she develops curriculum and organizes workshops and trainings for our range of clients in the areas of Wellness, Career Development, Therapy and Parenting, as well as offering continuing education training for other mental health and affiliate professionals.

 When not working Anchal spends time with her husband and children, enjoying the DC area.

 Degrees and Certifications: